cerebro-data/external-docs/ClientIntegration.md

 This is the token string for this user.
 CDAS can be configured to accept multiple kinds of tokens but it is the same config for clients.

-**recordservice.delegation-token.service-name**

-This is only required for versions < 0.4.5 and should *not* be set on newer versions.
-This must be set if token based auth is being used and should match the SERVICE_NAME portion of the planner principal.
-In the above example, this value would be `cerebro`.

-Note: If both the token and principal is specified, the client will only authenticate using the token.
+Note: If both token and principal are specified, the client will only authenticate using the token.

 ## Tool ingegration.